Atum: A Rock Opera in Three Acts: Zodeon at Crystal Hall

 In addition to the standard release of Atum: A Rock Opera in Three Acts, an additional 10 tracks were released exclusively with the "1st Edition" box set through Corgan's Chicago based tea room Madame ZuZu's.
 The 10 tracks were released on five 7" double A-side singles and recorded live to tape in monophonic sound.
 In episode four of the Thirty-Three podcast Billy Corgan announced the tracks were part of the shelved Shiny and Oh So Bright series, being the third volume to 2018's Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun. and 2020's Cyr albums.
 In the final episode of the podcast, he revealed the title of collection and that six of the tracks will feature on the future full release, with four being b-sides.

 The collective tracks are mostly acoustic guitar driven and contain elements of psychedelic rock and folk music.
 Reception was positive towards the available tracks from Beats Per Minutes John Wohlmacher.
 He opined that the band had "already moved on to better things", having given Atum a mixed review.
 The artwork of the five singles, as with the artwork for Atum: A Rock Opera in Three Acts, was designed and created by artist Liz Hirsch.

+Zodeon at Crystal Hall was released as an official album on vinyl in November 2025, with a newly curated sequencing compiled from the original limited 7-inch singles along with three additional tracks.
+The album was released on CD and digitally on May 15, 2026.